Life Enjoyed

 I am loved immeasurably by Christ my Lord.

-Help me to cleave to, trust in, rely on and have faith in You Mighty King!
+Help me to cleave to, trust in, have faith and obey You Mighty King!

-If my deepest joy comes from a deep trust of You then fix my eyes on You alone in the good and bad.
+If my deepest joy comes from a deep trust of You then fix my eyes on You alone in the good and in the bad.

-I will keep my hands open, palms up in continual trust of my Savior because I love You.
+Help me keep my hands open, palms up in continual trust of my Savior because You are teaching me how to trust and obey.

 Amen.